Our impact

 UnGovr is civic infrastructure that makes both directions of government work for everyone:

-• Outward: Public records, meeting documents, service updates, and notices become findable and understandable in one place – in any language, through an accessible interface.
+• Outward: Public records, meeting documents, service updates, and notices become findable and understandable in one place, in any language, through an accessible interface.

-• Inward: Service requests, open records requests, and public comments reach the right agency in the right format – without residents needing to understand the internal structure of their government.
+• Inward: Service requests, open records requests, and public comments reach the right agency in the right format, without residents needing to understand the internal structure of their government.

 This is foundational civic access.
 Not a new app for a single city, but infrastructure that works across every jurisdiction a person might need.

-How we measure progress
+How we measure it.

 Infrastructure milestones achieved

-• Searchable archive of California Grand Jury reports from all 58 counties, dating to 1905 – with 120,000+ findings and 100,000+ recommendations extracted and indexed
+• Searchable archive of 13,000+ California Grand Jury reports from all 58 counties, dating to 1905, with 93,000+ findings and 69,000+ recommendations extracted and indexed

 • Web crawler infrastructure for ongoing monitoring of government websites